 The purpose of this document is to define the process of determining, documenting, and conducting control of operations according to the hazard control hierarchy related to significant hazards in the work place, OH&S Policy, and OH&S Objectives of [organization name].

-This document is applied to all activities of [organization name] within the scope of the Occupational Health & Safety Management System (OH&SMS) where significant occupational health and safety hazards emerge.
+This document is applied to all activities of [organization name] within the scope of the Occupational Health & Safety (OH&S) Management System where significant occupational health and safety hazards emerge.

 Users of this document are all employees of [organization name].